Sandali97/Data-Science-Portfolio/Bank-Marketing-Response-SASViya/README.md

 #### 📌Project Overview

 This project predicts customer responses to a bank’s direct marketing campaign using SAS Model Studio.
-The goal is to identify customers most likely to subscribe to a term deposit, enabling targeted marketing and improved ROI.
+The goal of this project is to analyze historical marketing campaign data and build a predictive model that estimates the probability of a client subscribing to a term deposit.

 - **Objective:** Predict whether a customer will respond (`deposit = yes`) to a marketing campaign.
 - **Type:** Binary Classification / Campaign Response Modeling